Frequently Asked Questions

 At meetings on this subject, people have given these reasons for opposing Voting Centers:

-People who can't figure out their Election Day polling place don't deserve to vote.
+• People who can't figure out their Election Day polling place don't deserve to vote.

 • People have plenty of chances to vote anywhere in the county during Early Voting, so it doesn't matter if some people can't vote on Election Day.

-Counties with Voting Centers have more illegal voting than those that don't.
+• Counties with Voting Centers have more illegal voting than those that don't.

 Illegal voting is extremely rare in Texas, less than 0.00017% of all votes cast in total throughout the state from 2004-2021.
-That's
+That's 272 instances out of

-272 instances out of 94 million votes cast.
-And many of those instances involved mail-in, rather than in-person voting the actual number of relevant offenses is even lower.
+94 million votes cast.
+And many of those instances involved mail-in, rather than in-person voting.

-We don't know exactly how many people show up at the wrong polling place on Election Day because the county doesn't track it, so we should not allow countywide voting on Election Day.
+• We don't know exactly how many people show up at the wrong polling place on Election Day because the county doesn't track it, so we should not allow countywide voting on Election Day.

-Rejected provisional ballots get counted if there is a tie in election results.
+• Rejected provisional ballots get counted if there is a tie in election results.

-This is not true.
+Not true.
 Rejected ballots are never counted in any circumstance, according to the Denton Elections office.

-The GOP would not be able to control who serves as presiding election judges in polling places with Voting Centers.
+• The GOP would not be able to control who serves as presiding election judges in polling places with Voting Centers.

 Political parties control the appointments of presiding election judges at polling places in Texas.
-During early voting, this position is called lead deputy voting clerk, but they perform the same functions as presiding judges do on Election Day.
+During Early Voting, this position is called lead deputy voting clerk, but they perform the same functions as presiding judges do on Election Day.

 Judges/lead clerks enforce an extensive set of written rules about voting in each polling place.
 They are supposed to enforce all the rules in the same way, regardless of their own political affiliation, the polling location or the political party of individual voters.
 The rules for who appoints judges/lead clerks, are set by state law.